bfortuner/ml-glossary/docs/nn_concepts.rst

 Bias
 ====

 Bias terms are additional constants attached to neurons and added to the weighted input before the activation function is applied.
-A more detailed explanation of :ref:`bias_term` is available in the glossary.
+Bias terms help models represent patterns that do not necessarily pass through the origin.
+For example, if all your features were 0, would your output also be zero?
+Is it possible there is some base value upon which your features have an effect?
+Bias terms typically accompany weights and must also be learned by your model.

 Layers